BorisKaravasilev/ProductivityScripts/README.md

 Below is a list of scripts to save you time.
 You will need to download and install [AutoHotkey](https://www.autohotkey.com) in order to run the scripts.
 Unfortunately runs only on Windows.
+After you run the script it will run in background.
+Try it out in any text editor or text field.

 #### Note for non-developers